danielsaidi/website_danielsaidi/collections/_posts/2015/2015-08-26-sudo-is-required-for-all-ionic-and-cordova-commands.md

 icon:  javascript
 ---

-I'm currently building my very first app with Ionic Framework.
-So far, Ionic is fast to setup and performs well, but I just ran into a problem that forces me to use `sudo` for all Ionic and Cordova commands.
+I'm currently building my first Ionic Framework app.
+It's fast to setup and performs well, but I ran into a problem that forces me to use `sudo` for all Ionic & Cordova commands.

-This problem only occur at work.
-The development setup works great at home.
-I understand that some global installation configurations require `sudo`, but at work I also have to use sudo for commands like:
+This problem only occurs at work, not at home.
+I understand that some global commands require `sudo`, but at work I also have to use sudo for commands like:

 * `ionic platform add android`
 * `ionic build ios`
 * `ionic run android`

 If I don't use sudo, Ionic isn't able to remove assets in the platform folders.
-Also, I can't open the project in Xcode, due to missing permissions.
+I can also not open the project in Xcode, due to missing permissions.

 I finally found a terminal command that fixes these problems whenever they happen: